History of Alton Towers: Sale and opening to the public

 In 1924, the remaining estate was sold to a group of local businessmen, who formed Alton Towers Limited.
 The grounds and house were kept open to the public.
 Areas of the house were adapted with cafés and toilets, with most the Earl's contents auctioned off.

 During the Second World War, Alton Towers was requisitioned by the War Office as an officer training unit and the grounds were closed to the public until the 1950s.
 It is a common misconception that military occupation of the estate was the cause of the house's dereliction at this time.

 In 1950, the estate returned to the control of Alton Towers Ltd. Following this, new majority shareholder, Dennis Bagshaw, sold the house's lead roofing and undertook demolition of the interiors in 1951–52, reducing it to a stone ruin.

-By 1978, areas of the gardens were again restored and concrete floors were inserted to the house ruins so that areas could be re-opened to the public.
+From this time, the site operated as a leisure park and several attractions were added in the grounds.
+A 2 foot gauge miniature railway was opened (closed 1997).
+Four years later, an indoor model railway, which had taken nearly three years to build, was opened in the chapel entrance.
+Up to 500 m of track encompassed a circuit covering more than 74 m2; the model also used about 100 gallons of water for its river and lake features.
+Visitors were required to pay a separate admission charge to view the attraction.

+The model railway had 35 locomotives which hauled more than 200 items of rolling stock.
+The layout featured various trains representing examples from British railways, Italian electric trains with pantographs and Canadian Pacific Railways.
+Marketing literature often claimed the model layout was "the largest of its kind in the world".
+The chapel was later restored in 1993, and the railway was removed and sold at auction.

+During the 1960s, the park continued to grow, adding a chairlift, and a small fair behind the ruins of the main house.

-Property developer John Broome had married the daughter of Dennis Bagshaw in 1973 and subsequently bought a controlling stake in Alton Towers Ltd. Under Broome's direction, the theme park began to be developed within the grounds of the estate.
-It wasn't until 1984 that many features of the estate were designated listed status, including the house ruins as Grade II*.
+In 1973, the daughter of Dennis Bagshaw had married John Broome, who became involved in the family business.
+By 1978, concrete floors were built in the house ruins so that areas could be re-opened to the public.
+It wasn't until 1984 that many features of the original estate were designated listed status, including the house ruins as Grade II*.
+By 1979, John Broome became Chairman of Alton Towers Ltd and began to develop a theme park within the grounds.
+The Alpine Bobsled also opened in 1979.